singer-harbers/Sync/README.md

 <p align="left"><img src="https://i.imgur.com/HoB81Jh.png" width=399 height=auto></p>

 * Choose the group that you want to be transfering messages from, name the bot, and add an avatar URL if you wish.
 * Click on the bot and find the Bot ID, Group ID, and access token.
+Remember these you'll need them later.
   * The access token can be found by clicking the "access token" button in the top right.

+**Installation**
+* Clone files.
+* In command prompt, navigate to files and run npm install